CVWRSM/wrims/README.build-gradle.md

 //    version = versionLabel(versionDetails())
 version = "20250101"
 ```
+> [!NOTE]
+> Any numerical value with up to 4 period-delimited values can be used as the version number.
+> It does not need to match any existing tag or branch name.
+> (e.g. 20250101, 2.2.0, 2.2.0.1)

 ## 3. Build Code with Gradle Actions
 IDE's such as IntelliJ should automatically recognize the gradle build files and offer to import the project.